Minimum Effective Dose Vs. Maximum Effective Dose

 Let’s say you have a headache.
 It’s not a particularly bad one, but it’s definitely there and you’d really like it to go away.
 Like most people you’d reach for some Asprin or Ibuprofen.
 So you take 2 pills and in half an hour it’s gone and you have no worries.
 Those 2 pills can be considered an “effective dose.”
 They achieved the desired outcome of no longer having a headache.

 But what if instead you took just 1 pill and found that your headache didn’t go away?
-Now we’ve taken away the effective dose because we tried a minimum that didn’t do the trick.
+Now we’ve taken away the effective dose because we tried a minimum dose that didn’t do the trick.
 In this case, we know that not only was 2 pills an effective dose, we also know that it was the minimum effective dose.
 It was necessary to take 2 in order to treat the problem.

 What About Maximum Effective Dose?